spanifer/Portfolio-Project-HTML-CSS/README.md

 1. [Image average color finder](https://10015.io/tools/image-average-color-finder)

 # Testing
+- Chromes [Screen Reader](https://chrome.google.com/webstore/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn?hl=en) to test accessibility

 ## Found issues
 - CSS property scroll-behavior is not supported by the Safari browser
+- Smooth-scroll for internal links does not scroll to the referenced id if the Screen Reader is enabled

 # Deployment